Moe202/CS175-Group-8/docs/status.md

 ## The 3 Levels
 <img src="images/grid.jpeg" title="grid" />

 ### Level 1:
 The level 1 map is a flat terrain with lava on eages.
 It is a 7x7x1(LxWxH) grid.
 The agent start at the lapis_block and try to reach the redstone_block.
-The agent can either walk or jump.
+The agent can either walk or jump.<br>
 ### Level 2:
 The level 1 map is built basing on Level 1 map.
 5 cobble stone blocks in the middle of map were replaced by 5 lava blocks.It is a 7x7x1(LxWxH) grid.
 The agent start at the lapis_block and try to reach the redstone_block.
-The agent can either walk or jump.
+The agent can either walk or jump.<br>
 ### Level 3:
 Level 3 map was built basing on level 2 map.
 A  2x2x2(LxWxH) glass block and a 2x2x1(LxWxH) cobble stone hill.
 Agent can jump over the cobble stone block(gold) but cannot jump over the glass block.
 The agent start at the lapis_block and try to reach the redstone_block.
-The agent can either walk or jump.
+The agent can either walk or jump.<br>

 For each action the agent makes, there is a reward value of -1 for each move, -10 for each jump, -100 for reaching the lava block, +100 for reaching the redstone_block(goal state)